 There were three solid candidates on my list for a week or two.
 My poor sister probably got a series of texts, some on the same day, sometimes only a few hours apart, with a new declaration of what my word of the year was and the reasoning behind it.

-It’s important to take regularly schedule times for personal reviews to check in on your goals, projects and your word of the year.
+It’s important to take regularly scheduled times for personal reviews to check in on your goals, projects, and your word of the year.
 Take stock of where you are and make adjustments as you go along.
 You may find that the word still fits or find your focus needs to change.
 Change it up.